-Dirty Dancing; Drama/ Romance, USA, 1987; D: Emile Ardolino, S: Jennifer Grey, Patrick Swayze, Cynthia Rhodes, Jerry Orbach, Kelly Bishop, Jane Brucker
+Dirty Dancing; drama / romance, USA, 1987; D: Emile Ardolino, S: Jennifer Grey, Patrick Swayze, Cynthia Rhodes, Jerry Orbach, Kelly Bishop, Jane Brucker

-Now it is obvious that the 1980's were a class for itself, an esoteric time period where events and situations in movies seemed somehow more stimulative than they are today.
-If "Dirty Dancing" was made today it would have probably been just another mediocre product, but since it was made in the 80s it's still a surprisingly charming, sympathetic, real, alive film filled with youth's energy that hits just the right nerve.
+Now it is obvious that the 80s were a class for itself, an esoteric time period where events and situations in movies seemed somehow more stimulative than they are today.
+If "Dirty Dancing" was made today, it would have probably been done differently, but since it was made in the 80s it is still a surprisingly charming, sympathetic, real, alive film filled with youth's energy that hits just the right nerve.
 The heavy handed "Romeo & Juliet" melodramatic complications sometimes seem as if they came from a soap opera and the one dimensional bad guys like Robbie don't improve the impression, yet all in all "Dancing" is a very fine film with wonderful aesthetic, even offering an interesting take on class differences.
 Especially great is the brilliant Jennifer Grey who after this film somehow sadly never achieved a great career, even though she is an incredibly charming actress, while one of the highlights is the enchanting, a truly natural montage where the main protagonist Baby is teaching how to dance with Johnny (in one scene he is rehersing a move of putting his hand down her armpit three time because she is tickled and laughs every time) and the song "Hungry Eyes" played during that sequence is perfect.
-Jennifer Grey, Patrick Swayze and the film itself as best motion picture - musical or comedy were nominated for a Golden Globe, while the song "(I've Had) The Time of My Life" even won the award.
+"Dirty Dancing" became the voice of dance lovers of the 80s.